srobotta/moodle-database-presets/FAQ.md

 but only his own.

 In this case do the following:
-* In the database settings, in the section *Entries* set *Approval required* to "no".
+* In the database settings, in the section *Entries* set *Approval required* to "yes".
 * Never approve any entry as a teacher.

 Link: https://moodle.org/mod/forum/discuss.php?d=443555